Child Passenger Safety Tips

 Stage 1: Rear-facing car seat

 Facing the rear is the safest way for a baby or toddler to ride.
-Keep toddlers in a rear-facing convertible car seat at least until age 2, or until they reach the maximum weight or height for their seat.
+Keep toddlers in a rear-facing convertible car seat until age 2, or until they reach the maximum weight or height for their seat.
 The harness straps should be snug and placed at or below the shoulder level.

 Stage 2: Forward-facing car seat with harness

 Children should use a forward-facing car seat for as long as possible, up to the highest weight or height allowed by the manufacturer.
 The harness straps should be snug and placed at or above the shoulder level.